 I wish to thank my audience for their love, support and well-wishes.
 I also extend my gratitude to those who have taken a few moments of their day to contact me.
 To old and new friends, and friends I’ve yet to meet, your appreciation is always a surprise and a pleasure.

 Some time ago I was asked a question — to explain why I write.
 There’s a simple answer to why writers write: because they have to.
 To some, it is simply like breathing.
 Deep down, I’ve never wanted to do anything else, but as well as an art form, it is a process of constant learning, improving, and one of ever seeking out new challenges.

-I think some stories can be life-altering, but I see nothing wrong with just being entertained.
+Some stories can be life-altering, but I see nothing wrong with just being entertained.
 Life can be wonderful; for all of us it can be hard.
-It can be miserable at times.
+It can be miserable.
 It can be dull at best.
 Stories have never failed me.
 Ideas, opinions, glimpses into another way of life — all these things and more can be expressed in even the most simple or the most outrageous of stories.
 Many writers have been visionaries.